"Nothing Special" ~Shunryu Suzuki

 CompassionateWay.com

-Try this: Take a few moments and pay attention to your breath.
-Just the breath.
-When your mind wanders to other thoughts gently return to simple awareness of your breath.
-Experience the breath as simply the experience of breathing.
+Try this: Take a few moments and pay attention to your breathing.
+Allow your other senses to fade somewhat into the background.
+When your mind wanders to thoughts gently return to simple and direct awareness of breathing.
 Don't judge how well you do this.
-Don't put yourself down.
+Don't put yourself down or critique your experience.
 Just allow the breath to be what and how it is.
-If it's short and shallow, let it be.
-If it's deep and long, let it be.
-However, it's natural for the mind to wander and become distracted.
-When that happens just notice it, silently note this to yourself as "thinking", and return again to your breath.
+Allow your breathing to find its own rhythm.
+It is natural for the mind to wander and become distracted, however.
+When that happens just notice it, silently note this to yourself as "thinking", and return again to the direct experience of breathing.
 That's meditation.

 In the final estimate deciding to meditate regularly is about making a commitment to yourself: To understanding yourself more fully and to loving all the parts of yourself.
 Increasing this potential creates more room in your conscious mind to make decisions about how to live your life.
 It's not easy to do and kindness for yourself is the way to begin.
 Please call me with any questions you have at 503-252-3739.